babyman/quick-tabs-chrome-extension/readme.md

 The source code for this extension is available on [github](http://github.com/babyman/quick-tabs-chrome-extension), please feel free to inspect it before you install this extension, especially as I am asking permission to interact with your computer and its private data.

+You can also install it manually if you want to be certain that the source code on github is directly what you install.
+Note, this will NOT automatically update the extension when bugs are fixed and features are added.

+In your terminal, `cd` to the folder you want to clone it to, and run `git clone https://github.com/babyman/quick-tabs-chrome-extension`.
+Then in Google Chrome, click `Window - Extensions`, click the checkbox called "Developer Mode", and click the "Load unpacked extension" button.
+Navigate to the cloned project, and select the "quick-tabs" folder.
+You now have the plugin loaded as a developer.
+Again, this will NOT automatically update the extension when bugs are fixed and features are added.

 # FEEDBACK AND BUGS